MadalinaSfirlog/MadalinaSfirlog/README.md

 ✨ A little about me ✨

-👀 since January 2023 I've started to specialize in the Data Analysis and Data Engineering field as I truly believe that having analytical skills is crucial
+👀 since January 2023 I've started I've started my journey into the Data World as I truly believe that having analytical skills is crucial

 📉 I have a Bachelor Degree in Business Economics